sbrunner/edocuments/README.md

 ##### a simple and productive personal documents library

 * Scan your documents
+  * Highly configurable throw a yaml config file, default configuration do:
+    * Auto crop
     * Auto rotate
+    * Cleanup your scan
-  * index them on the file name and on the content (OCR)
+  * Index them on the file name and on the content (OCR)

 * Mange your pdf
-  * index them on the file name and on the content
+  * Index them on the file name and on the content

 * Search in your library